 You may be wondering, what does this have to do with a travel website?
 First, several of downtown Dallas’ finest historic buildings also serve as some of the city’s best hotels today, for those coming to town for business or a special occasion.
 Second, one of my favorite activities, and I’m guessing a favorite of at least some who frequent this blog, when traveling to a large city is walking around the central business district and admiring well-kept historic buildings (the walk usually doubles as a way to scout out places to see or eat at later in the day).

 Note: this is NOT a comprehensive listing of all buildings of historical significance in downtown.
 This post would be inordinately long if I listed them all.
 I have, therefore, picked ten structures that I think are most relevant and interesting to visitors and history seekers taking a stroll downtown.
-The total length of this walking tour is approximately one mile, and can be done in 45-90 minutes depending on your walking pace and if you want to stop and see things on the way.
-For each building, I’ll list the original and/or best known name of the building first, followed by how it’s currently known after the photo.
+The total length of this walking tour is approximately one mile.
+It usually takes 45-90 minutes depending on your walking pace.
+For each building, I’ll list the original and/or best known name of the building first.
+Then, I’ll show the currently used name, if applicable.

 Southern Rock Island Plow Company Building